 – Film it.
 If the barrier is damaged, the logical solution is to re-form an artificial one.
 A skin protective film of natural origin or not, which will prevent the skin from being raw and water from evaporating (the famous TransEpidermal Water Loss).
 The cheapest solution: paraffin-type mineral oils.
 Or a more natural solution such as a glycerin-based moisturizer.
 Prebiotics have a good water retention action because of their chemical structure.

-– Not just fat: to rebuild the barrier, no need for greasy textures!
-At Gallinée, the pre-pro-postbiotic complex helps to rebuild the skin barrier on many points and without any greasy effect.
-Hydration without oil?
-Yes it’s possible.
-For example, the Youthful Serum helps rebuild the barrier and regenerate skin cells, without any oil.
+–Not just oily: to rebuild the barrier, no need for oily textures!
+At Gallinée, the pre-pro-postbiotic combination helps rebuild the skin barrier at many points without any greasy effect.
+Moisturize without oil?
+Yes, it is possible.
+For example, the Youthful Serum helps rebuild the barrier and regenerate the skin cells, without any oil in its composition.
 See for yourself!

 photo credit : Dieline